-If the owl spirit animal resonates with you, you may be a perpetual Air BnB-er who loves staying in different people’s homes just for the variety.
-You may not be the type of person to buy a piece of land so you can build your dream house.
+If the owl spirit animal resonates with you, you could be a perpetual Air BnB-er who loves staying in different people’s homes just for the variety.
+You might not be the type of person to buy a piece of land so you can build your dream house.
 Why go to all that work when there are so many other beautiful structures that have already been built?
 Or perhaps you love hotel life and the ease and convenience it provides.

 Owls show tremendous courage when protecting their nests.
 They will attack other birds of prey, and they are not above attacking people.
 In the film The Owl Documentary4, an owl is seen dive bombing a wolf fearlessly and repeatedly as it infringes on the owl’s territory.
 The wolf lunges at the owl, but the owl is not curtailed and attacks again.

 Put those near and dear to you first.

-The owl spirit animal reminds you to put your family and other close relationships first, above all else.
+The owl spirit guide reminds you to put your family and other close relationships first, above all else.
 Your children will only be young for so long, and while they are still vulnerable, you must protect them at all costs and from any potential threat.

 Reaffirm your boundaries.

 The owl spirit animal also asks you whether you are prioritizing your important relationships.
 Are you giving enough quality time to your significant other?
 Have you ensured that life at home is secure and serene?
 Are you giving enough of yourself?
 The human world is full of distractions.
-The owl spirit reminds us to get back to basics.
+The owl spirit animal reminds us to get back to basics.

 Ability to See 270 Degrees

-It cannot be forgotten that in addition to their super-powered gift of sight, owls can also see in every direction: Their heads can turn 270 degrees.
+It cannot be forgotten that in addition to their super-powered gift of sight, owls can see in every direction: Their heads can turn 270 degrees.

-Owls have special adaptations in their necks that enable their blood vessels to stay open vs. getting cut off when they turn their heads.
+Owls have adaptations in their necks that enable their blood vessels to stay open vs. getting cut off when they turn their heads.
 Furthermore, they have a blood reservoir in their heads that provides blood to the brain when they turn their heads.

-Seeing Things from All Perspectives
+Seeing from All Perspectives

-The owl power animal reminds you to see things from all sides, as there are always multiple points of view on any given topic.
-A truly evolved and intelligent being is able to view a matter from different perspectives.
-In addition, having this insight gives you the ability understand how history impacts the present and will influence the future.
+The owl power animal reminds you to see a situation from all sides, as there are always multiple points of view on any given topic.
+A truly evolved and intelligent person is one who has the capacity to view a matter from different perspectives.
+In addition, having this insight gives a person the ability to understand how history impacts the present and could influence the future.

 This is yet another way that the owl spirit animal serves as a guide, and how owl people have been chosen to guide others.
 The owl power animal reminds you to hold on to your memories and to share them, in stories, memoirs, or songs.

 The other aspect to the owl’s unique flying skills is that they’re able to fly silently, generating very little turbulence.
-The owl has special noise-reducing fringes on their wings that enable them to fly with limited air movement.
+The owl has noise-reducing fringes on their wings that enable them to fly with limited air movement.

 The owl power animal tells you to move with grace in this world, to avoid causing a commotion, and to protect your privacy.
 Perhaps you’re being too boisterous or dominating the conversation.
-Or, you may be over-sharing.
+Or you may be over-sharing.
 It may be time to utilize more discretion in your activities.